 Falcons general manager Thomas Dimitroff spoke at the Combine in Indianapolis on Thursday along with several players, head coaches and executives from around the NFL.

 Hunter a Potential Target: Tight end Hunter Henry appears to be on the Falcons' radar.
 According to ESPN’s Vaughn McClure, Atlanta is the only team so far to schedule a formal combine interview with the Arkansas product.
 A lifetime Falcons fan who tries to emulate Jason Witten, Henry caught 51 passes last season for 739 yards and three touchdowns.
 In his three years as a Razorback he tallied 116 receptions, 1,661 receiving yards and nine scores.
 Henry is considered extremely athletic for his size (6-foot-5, 253 pounds) and has the hands to be successful at the pro level.

 Dimitroff Gives Roster Updates: While the front office is excited to add some new players in the upcoming draft, it also needs to decide the futures of a number of veteran Falcons.
-According to Thomas Dimitroff, the status of Julio Jones and Devin Hester remain up in the air, and negotiations with restricted free agents Ryan Schraeder, Paul Worrilow and Nate Stupar are still ongoing.
+According to Thomas Dimitroff, the status of Roddy White and Devin Hester remain up in the air, and negotiations with restricted free agents Ryan Schraeder, Paul Worrilow and Nate Stupar are still ongoing.